 Selector

-Selects the given elements from the input vector, matrix or multidimensional array.
+Selects the specified elements from the input vector, matrix, or multidimensional array.

 blockType: Selector